Vrushank-Ahire/MAVEN_8th_ABAW/README.md

 9. [License](#license)

 ## Introduction
-MAVEN is designed to recognize emotions in conversational videos by leveraging multi-modal data (visual, audio, and textual).
-The model employs modality-specific encoders (Swin Transformer for video, HuBERT for audio, and RoBERTa for text) to extract rich feature representations.
-The core innovation lies in its bidirectional cross-modal attention mechanism, which refines each modality's representation through weighted attention from other modalities, followed by self-attention refinement.
+MAVEN is designed to recognize emotions in conversational videos by using multi-modal data (visual, audio, and textual).
+The proposed model employs modality-specific encoders (Swin Transformer for video, HuBERT for audio, and RoBERTa for text) to extract rich feature representations.
+Our work focuses on the bidirectional cross-modal attention mechanism, which refines each modality's representation through weighted attention from other modalities, followed by self-attention refinement.

 ## Dataset
 The model is trained and evaluated on the **Aff-Wild2** dataset, an audiovisual (A/V) dataset containing 594 videos with approximately 3 million frames from 584 subjects.
 Each frame is annotated with continuous valence and arousal values, representing emotional states along the dimensions of pleasantness (valence) and intensity (arousal).